-- the original information providers who reported the item were able to prove its accuracy to the credit reporting agencies
+- The original information providers who reported the information have successfully demonstrated its accuracy to the credit reporting agencies

-- the credit reporting agencies have deemed your dispute “frivolous” and won’t pursue it
+- The credit reporting agencies have considered your dispute to be “frivolous” and won’t investigate further

 Adding a Statement to Your Consumer Credit Reports

 One step you can take in any of these cases is to request that a statement of your dispute be put into your future credit reports.
 This brief statement will show you contested entries even though the credit bureau did not remove them.

 Providing such a statement shows you disagree with the validity of the information.
 The statement might not be useful in many instances.
 It also won’t repair your credit, nor will it necessarily help you when you need better credit scores.

 Those who pull your credit report will often never read such a statement.
 They are only interested in looking at the numbers representing your credit score.
 However, if you do choose to ask for such a statement, you can also ask the credit bureau to send the denial statement to everyone who recently received a copy of your credit report.

 Note: Some bureaus may request payment for this service.

 To pursue the matter further, it’s your right to request information on the method the credit bureau used to obtain their verification, as well as the details of said verification.